backdrop-contrib/leaflet_widget/README.md

 ## Known Issues

-Values are stored as geoJSON in Geofields, so some types (circle, circlemarker) are not available.
+Values are stored as GeoJSON in Geofields, so some types (circle, circlemarker) are not available.
 They could get drawn, but they can not get saved.

+Currently ony "OSM Mapnik" layers are usable as drawing layer.
+Using additional ones provided by the Leaflet More Maps module needs more investigation.

+The API information of this module us outdated and very likely incorrect.

 ## Requires